 Tailor-Made Software Brief Intro

-Let’s take a look at custom made software definition and explore its advantages and disadvantages.
-There are many examples of tailor-made software solutions - these can be anything from programs that register hospital patients or goods in the store to web applications created to store data about students in schools or customers in a restaurant.
+With that in mind, let’s take a look at custom made software definitions see where it is most necessarily used, as well as explore its advantages and disadvantages.
+There are many examples of tailor-made software solutions – these can be anything from programs that register hospital patients or goods in the store to web applications created to store data about students in schools or customers in a restaurant.